 •This programs sounds great!
 What does it cost?

-Part-time options to engage in Semester Off are available, as well, and appropriate pricing will be computed based on the particular needs of the student and his/her engagement with Semester Off.
+Part-time options to engage in Semester Off may be available, as well, and appropriate pricing will be computed based on the particular needs of the student and his/her engagement with Semester Off.

 In addition, Semester Off is able to offer a reduced rate for specific students with demonstrated financial need.
 We would be happy to discuss these details during the admissions process.